blended-andragogy/PDP-T/README.md

 ## Topic 1: Apply Adult Learning Principles in Training
 > **This section discusses application of adult learning principles in training delivery.**

-**1.1 Malcolm Knowles' andrology theory can be stated with six assumptions related to the motivation of adult learning:**
+### Malcolm Knowles' andrology theory
+This theory can be stated with six assumptions related to the motivation of adult learning:

 - **Need to know**: Adults need to know the reason for learning something.
 - **Foundation**: Experience (including error) provides the basis for learning activities.